MerryCello/portfolio/README.md

 # portfolio
-A repository where I can show past web eng projects
+A repository where I can show past and current web engineering projects